bgramaje/express-api-template/README.md

 > Basic template to get your project started from scratch!

 👨🏻‍💻 Hey coder!
-In this repository you will find a basic schema structure to start your own REST API.
-This schema is made by some best practices I encountered and think they are pretty usefull to make your code nicer and organized.👨🏻‍💻
+In this repository you will find a basic schema structure to start your own REST API. 👨🏻‍💻 This schema is made by some best practices I encountered and think they are pretty usefull to make your code nicer and organized.

 ### Built with 🛠️

-_The following dependecies are used in this schema_
+_The following dependecies are used in the project_

 _Dependencies:_
 * [cors](https://www.npmjs.com/package/cors) - Node.js CORS middleware